jiaxinzhang2/LLM-router/technical_review.md

 Over time, this approach has scaled remarkably well:

-- 2.8+ million head-to-head votes
+- 2.8+ million **pairwise comparisons** between model outputs
-- 300,000+ unique prompts
+- 300,000+ unique **prompts**
 - 219+ different models evaluated
-- Domains ranging from code and math to storytelling, reasoning, and chat
+- - Domains ranging from coding and math to storytelling, reasoning, and open-domain chatting

 This volume of data not only makes Chatbot Arena one of the largest open evaluation datasets for LLMs, but also one of the most aligned with real human preferences.